smart-underworld/seestar_run/README.md

 **Overview:**

-This document details `seestar_run`, a companion application for the Seestar mobile app, written for Windows OS.
+This document details `seestar_run`, a companion application for the Seestar mobile app, written on python to be used in most modern OS.
 It showcases programmatic control of the Seestar S50, enabling tasks like:

 * Mosaic captures
 * Night session planning